livramatheus/new-project-cheat-sheet/node-js-typescript.md

 ```bash
 npm install -D @types/express
 ```

-## Connect to a GitHub repository

-1. Run `git init`
-2. Create the `.gitignore` file
-3. Paste into the `.gitinore` the contents of [this template](https://github.com/github/gitignore/blob/main/Node.gitignore)
-4. Create the repository and add remote origin
-5. Create the first commit and push files

 ## Testing

 1. Create a file named `index.ts` under `./src` and paste the following: